wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 translates the specification into calls to the cloud provider's management endpoints.

-Most software practitioners choose to specify computer data center resources in machine readable definition files.
-In this approach, commonly called [infrastructure as code][WikiIac], the user submits the _infrastructure specification_ to a tool which in turn interacts with the management API to create the resources.
+In this approach, commonly called [infrastructure as code][WikiIac], the infrastructure specification becomes a source artifact on its own.

-This workflow allows the resource definition files to be version controlled.

 The following diagram compares the AWS CloudFormation and AWS CDK to Hashicorp's Terraform tool.

 ![Figure1]({static}/images/cloudformation-cdk-terraform.svg "Comparing CloudFormation, CDK and Terraform interacting with AWS services")

+In the next section I focus on AWS Clouformation and the CDK.

 # CloudFormation